 Slogans and phrases about Islam on the t-shirts of some young Muslims have been used to harass them while traveling.
 So unless being stopped and questioned is your idea of fun, avoid wearing such t- shirts while traveling.

-It is required by law for you to have your green card with you if you are an alien resident.
+It is required by law for you to have your green card with you if you are a permanent resident.
 It has not been in enforced in the past but do not take chances.
 You can always keep photocopies of your documents at multiple locations.

 21. Keep all identification cards updated and consistent